"There was no accountability"

 On Tuesday, July 31, 2001, two weeks after returning home, Kevin awoke with a mild fever.
 He also had diarrhea.
 The following day, the diarrhea was bloody.
 Growing concerned, we took him to the emergency room that evening, but after a short exam, they sent us home.
 By the next morning, Kevin was even sicker.
 We went back to the hospital; this time they admitted him, treated him for dehydration and bloody stools, and ran several tests.
 The diagnosis came in later that afternoon: E.coli O157:H7.

 On August 3rd, Kevin’s kidneys started failing; he had developed what the doctors had dreaded: Hemolytic uremic syndrome (HUS).
-The condition destroys platelets and blood vessels, including the very small ones in the kidneys, brain, hear, and intestines.
+The condition destroys platelets and blood vessels, including the very small ones in the kidneys, brain, heart, and intestines.
 Late that night, Kevin was transferred to UW Children’s Hospital PICU.
 Mike and I spent the next eight days and nights in that hospital, watching our beautiful son slip away from us with every passing hour.

 It was a Saturday when Kevin received his first dialysis, a three-hour procedure during which a nurse, my husband, and two of our friends had to restrain him by holding his little arms and legs, all the while talking and singing songs to reassure him.
 Kevin spent the rest of that day and the next two crawling around a crib, in agony from the vicious attack on his tiny body.
 He vomited black bile.
 He became drawn, and his eyes were sunken.
 He looked like a malnourished third-world child.
 And he smelled – a horrible and overwhelming smell – a smell you could never forget.
 During those three horrible days, he repeatedly begged us to give him some water or juice, but the doctors said it would only make him worse, so we had to tell him no. He started asking to swim in his turtle – the baby pool in our backyard.
 He kept up his heart-rending pleas until we finally agreed to give him a sponge bath, and the instant that washcloth came near his mouth, he instinctively grabbed it and sucked the water out of it.
 It broke our hearts.